phpDocumentor/fig-standards/proposed/phpdoc.md

   for compatibility reasons, even though PHP allows the usage of arbitrary characters.
 This is because different character encodings result in different characters for the same code point.
-Restricting the range to the previously mentioned range lowers compatibility issues.
+Restricting the range to the previously mentioned characters lowers compatibility issues.
 However, some character encodings even map different characters to the ASCII code points.
 It is thus highly RECOMMENDED to work in ASCII and/or UTF-8 only to ensure highest compatibility.

 ## 4. Basic Principles